 I felt like a child, walking towards him with my hand outstretched.
 There had been no words spoken between us but I knew he wanted to see the palm of my right hand.
 The mountain that was a man took my hand in his.
 Then he looked at me with tears in his eyes.
-I felt the world where I lie sleeping, slowly turning over.
+I felt the world where I lay sleeping, slowly turning over.
 And as it shifted, he said, “There is a gap, Meserette.
 There is a gap.”

 I woke up!

 I had this dream in 2003; and a short time after it, someone fired 12 bullets at me.
 I survived, without being shot.
 However, the impact was deadly.
-I experienced the gap, Mutwa told me I would.
+I experienced the gap, Mutwa told me I would in the dream.

 I have read both, Indaba, My Children, and Song of the Stars twice.
 From cover to cover.
 And have dipped into the books every now and then.
 I knew I had to buy Indaba, My Children when it fell on the floor in front of me in a bookshop!
 I picked it up and the cover of the book was so compelling that a déjà vu sensation ran through me.
-The beauty of ancient wisdom echoes through the pages of the book.
 After reading Indaba, My Children, I then searched for other books by Mutwa and bought Song of the Stars.

-My eldest son once told me that I read enough book for the whole Black (African) world!
+My eldest son once told me that I read enough books for the whole Black (African) world!
 I have read many books!
-I have met so many people that never read or even finished a book!
+I have met so many people who never read or even finished a book!
 I developed my love of reading from my mother; but while she immersed herself in the fictional world, I had a love for history and the Mind/Body/Spirit genres.
 One day my son asked me for the three books, I would recommend for him to read.
 He said, “Of all the thousands of books you have and have ever read Mummy, which three would you say I must read!”